richardelms/spil_event_unity_plugin/README.md

 * category (int) - 0 = Consumable, 1 = Booster, 2 = Permanent
 * name (string) - name of the milestone
 * level (string) - name of the level
+* score (int) - The final score the player achieves at the end of the level
+* stars (int) - The # of stars (or any other rating system) the player achieves at the end of the level
+* turns (int) - The # of moves/turns taken to complete the level

 <h3>4: Game Config Service</h3>